 This works by first connecting to a VPN server and then loading the Tor browser.
 By doing so you reap the benefits of both the VPN as well as Tor at the same time.

-For better privacy and safety on Internet, consider using one of these VPNs:
+For better privacy and safety on Internet, consider using one of these no-log VPNs.

 Nothing on the Internet today is really 100% foolproof when it comes to user privacy.
 This is especially true when it comes to anything that’s free.
 While Tor may be a great concept, it does have some potentially serious drawbacks as well.